What are the Different Types of Bathroom Mirror?

 Rectangular and round mirrors are the most in-demand and on-trend styles available with frames, beveled or polished edges.
 Some are even available with LED backlighting.
 This variety makes them a perfect option for all budgets.

 With wall-hung bathroom mirrors, you have the option of doubling-up on your vanity mirrors.

-This is ideal if you have a double basin or vanity cabinet for a ‘his and her’ sink design.
-You can hang the mirrors to appear over each basin.
+This is ideal if you have a double basin or vanity cabinet for a ‘his and her’ sinks, as this allows you to hang a mirror above each basin.
 Alternatively, a single wide mirror will also work well, however, two narrow mirrors will give the illusion of more vertical space.

 Multiple mirrors will even work if you just have the single basin but a large vanity unit.
 If the basin is over to one side, adding a second mirror will make it look more balanced.

 Illuminated bathroom mirrors